[Updated September 2022]

 The stalls at this market sell high quality handmade arts and craft.
 After getting your Glühwein in a tin mug, the best place to drink it is while looking across the city toward the Nordkette from the gazebo at the edge of the market.

 |Opening Hours||From 11:00|

 I’m including the Judenstein Christmas market even if it’s held on one Sunday only.
 If you happen to be in the area on 6 December, this is probably the Christmas market where you’ll find the most locals in attendance.

-Freshly baked biscuits and breads, handmade Christmas decorations and wreaths, pony rides, and lots of eating and drinking in the shadow of the village church is what gives this market a special character.
+Freshly baked biscuits and bread, handmade Christmas decorations and wreaths, pony rides, and lots of eating and drinking in the shadow of the village church are what give this market a special character.